rahuldave2005/album-ai/README.md

   - Search: A traditional Search API that takes a query and returns the most relevant images.
   - Chat: A RAG API that takes a query, retrieves images, and generates responses.
 - One-click deployment to platforms like Render that support Docker container deployment.
-- A permissive open-source license allows for integration and modification (please contact us for commercial use).
+- A permissive open-source license allows integration and modification (please contact us for commercial use).

 ## How to start using?